alu-streamz/alpha/README.md

 <ul>
 <li>plug the mini usb end of the usb cable into the BeagleBone Black usb slot located near the ethernet slot</li>
 <li>plug the other end of the usb cable into a PC.
+The BeagleBone Black should appear as an external storage device (let say...
+E:/ in our example).</li>
+<li>install the BeagleBone Black drivers by running the appropriate executable in the "Drivers" folder of E:/ (remember we picked E:/ as the external storage device in our example)</li>
-The BeagleBone Black should establish automatically create a link to the PC and be accessible at the address 192.168.7.2</li>
+<li>the BeagleBone Black should automatically create a link to the PC and be accessible at the address 192.168.7.2</li>
 <li>you can ssh into the BeagleBone Black at address 192.168.7.2 using user "root" (no password by default)</li>
 <code>
 ssh -l root 192.168.7.2